 It is generally a three-party instrument consisting of a:

 - Drawer: The party issuing the bill of exchange; usually the exporter/seller.

 - Drawee: The recipient of the bill of exchange for payment or acceptance; usually the buyer.

 - Payee: The party to whom the bill is payable; usually the seller’s bank.

 Bills of exchange are either payable at sight (sight drafts) where the bank pays the full amount upon presentation, or payable at some future date (time or term drafts).

 D/P – Documents Against Payment

-The D/P transaction utilizes a sight draft.
-Payment is on demand.
+The D/P transaction utilizes a sight draft, where payment is on demand.

 After the goods are shipped, the exporter sends the sight draft to the clearing bank, along with documents necessary for the importer/buyer to obtain the goods from customs.
 The buyer has to settle the payment with the bank before the documents are released and he can take delivery of the goods.
 If the buyer fails or refuses to pay, the exporter has the right to recover the goods and resell them.

-When the goods are shipped long distances, say from Hong Kong to the United States, it is usually impractical and too expensive for the seller to ship them back home.
+- When the goods are shipped long distances, say from Hong Kong to the United States, it is usually impractical and too expensive for the seller to pay for return transportation.
 Thus, the seller is forced to sell the goods in the original country of destination at what is usually a heavy discount.